 For additional support in putting together the festival, Pradch and Pawin had also contacted their previous trombone teachers, who are organizers of the Thailand Trombone Association (TTA), Sukanit Sasomsin from Bansomdejchaopraya Rajabhat University and Anuntapond Iamchanbanjong, Rajamangala University of Technology Thanyaburi.
 In addition, head of the TTA, Arunkorn Chaisubunkanok is supporting the festival as the Thailand Artistic Director and will be leading warm-ups and masterclasses.

 TITF will include brass instrument exhibitors from Thein Brass, Germany and Vivezza Musical Instruments, Taiwan which gives festival participants the opportunity to try and purchase world-class brass instruments.

-There will be two ensemble in residences, the Thailand Trombone Ensemble and the YST Trombone Choir which includes 7 current YST students and YST alumnus Aldwyn Tan (Bass Trombone, BMus, Class of ‘17).
-In addition to the YST Trombone choir and 3 Tuba students from YST will be attending to support and participate in the festival.
+There will be two ensembles-in-residence, the Thailand Trombone Ensemble and the YST Trombone Choir which includes seven current YST students and YST alumnus Aldwyn Tan (BMus '17, Bass Trombone).
+In addition to the YST Trombone Choir, and three tuba students from YST will be attending to support and participate in the festival.